Our use of Cookies

 Vegetable propagating and planting can be marketed in GB under existing EU labelling requirements, provided the material can be traced to a UK address.

-In all case the variety must be on the GB or Northern Ireland Variety List.
+In all case the variety must be on the GB or NI Variety List.

 Fruit plant and propagating material and planting material